Domvel55/Software-Inventory-Tool-SWENG-1-4/README.md

 #Software Inventory Tool
 ![img.png](img.png)

-The Software inventory tool or SIEVE is a tool used to detect vunerabilities in the applications in a computers file system.
+The Software inventory tool or SIEVE is a tool used to detect vulnerabilities in the applications in a computers file system.
 The SIEVE uses the NVD Database to search for any programs you have decided to scan for.
 If a program is found in the database, it wll be shown on the results page as a button.
-If you click the text, you will be able to recieve more information about the vunerability that was detected.
+If you click the text, you will be able to receive more information about the vulnerability that was detected.

 **Creators**
 This tool was created by the Puffins Team including